walteryiphk/phpprintipp/README.md

   Yoyodyne, Inc., hereby disclaims all copyright interest in the program `Gnomovision' (which makes passes at compilers) written by James Hacker.

-  <signature of Ty Coon>, 1 April 1989
+  &lt;signature of Ty Coon&gt;, 1 April 1989
   Ty Coon, President of Vice

 This General Public License does not permit incorporating your program into